Versioning

 Upgrading your API version

 We continually evolve the Aurora API by making non-breaking changes to the current version.
 If you’re running an older version of the API, upgrade to the current version to take advantage of new functionality and improved performance.
-When you are confident that your code can handle the current API version, use the Upgrade API.
-Upgrading your API version will affect the parameters you can send and the structure of objects returned for the API calls.
-The Upgrade API switches the version used by API calls that don’t have the Aurora-API-Version header.
+You can do so in the Aurora app or use the Upgrade API.

 Testing a new API version